-A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt while balancing meeting the need of funding the State's long-term financial outlook, an ongoing capital program and maintaining credit rating.
-However, the current erosion of the quality of the State's credit rating has been entirely based on the State's diminished UGF generation caused by low oil price and the difficulty in determining how and when to change how the State generates and categorizes revenue or how the State prioritizes spending to resolve the UGF structural deficit.
-Options considered for change have included diminishing state UGF spending, implementing a broad-based tax, implementing or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
-As of fiscal year 2021, the options that have been exercised are reducing state UGF spending, diminishing the PFD distribution and reclassifying a portion of Permanent Fund earnings as UGF revenue.
+The erosion of the quality of the State's credit rating since 2015 has been the result of the State's diminished UGF generation caused by low oil price and the difficulty in determining how and when to change how the State generates and categorizes revenue or how the State prioritizes spending to resolve the UGF structural deficit.
+Options for change involve spending less, spending differently or generating more revenue and reaching consensus on the appropriate options has proven extremely challenging.
+As of fiscal year 2022, the options that have been exercised are reducing state UGF spending, diminishing the PFD distribution, reclassifying a portion of Permanent Fund earnings as UGF revenue, and use of COVID-19 pandemic federal relief funds.

 The State of Alaska experienced a steep decline in unrestricted revenue due to the sharp drop in the price of oil from over \$100 per barrel in August 2014 to below \$30 per barrel in December 2014.
 From 2015 through 2017 the Alaska North Slope (ANS) oil price stabilized in the \$40-\$50 per barrel range, increased gradually through fiscal year 2019 to an average price of \$69.46.
-Then in fiscal year 2020 the price dropped to an average of \$52.15 per barrel and the fiscal year 2021 price is currently projected to be \$45.32 per barrel.
-The State's historical UGF classification of revenue declined from \$5,390 million in fiscal year 2014 to a low of \$1,355 million in fiscal year 2021 UGF increased to \$5,349.8 million with the inclusion of \$2,722.6 million of Alaska Permanent earnings, fiscal year 2020 UGF was \$4,537.0 million, and fiscal year 2021 UGF is projected at \$4,331.8 million.
-Total UGF is projected to increase gradually over the forecast period to \$5,475.0 million in 2030.
-Despite the increase in UGF following FY 2019, the State is still considering options for long term budget balance including additional reductions in UGF expenditures of the State, additional UGF revenue generation, and the appropriate size of the PFD distribution.
+Then in fiscal year 2020, the price dropped to an average of \$52.15 per barrel, and in fiscal year 2021 the average price was \$54.14 per barrel.
+The State's historical UGF classification of revenue declined from \$5,390 million in fiscal year 2014 to a low of \$1,355 million in fiscal year 2017.
+Fiscal year 2019 UGF increased to \$5,354.6 million with the inclusion of \$2,722.6 million of Alaska Permanent earnings, fiscal year 2020 UGF was \$4,529.1 million, fiscal year 2021 UGF was \$4,782.8 million, and fiscal year 2022 UGF is projected at \$5,731.9.
+Total UGF is projected to increase gradually over the forecast period to \$7,132.7 million in 2031.
+Despite the increase in UGF, the State must still determine which options, or combination of options to utilize to achieve long term budget balance including additional reductions in UGF expenditures, additional UGF generation, and the appropriate size of the annual Permanent Fund Dividend distribution to qualified residents of the State.